 If you’ve been victimized by an online scam, it’s natural to express self-doubt, helplessness and suspicion.

-Having spoken with thousands of victims of forex, CFD and binary options scams, however, we can tell you with absolute certainty that you’re not to blame.
-Empirical evidence shows that scam victims are distributed rather evenly across all demographic and socio-economic groups.
+Having spoken with thousands of victims of unlicensed and unregulated forex and binary options brokerages however, we can tell you with absolute certainty that you’re not to blame.
+Empirical evidence shows that victims are distributed rather evenly across all demographic and socio-economic groups.
 Yes, they include retirees, farmers and novice investors.
 But plenty of successful lawyers, professors, engineers, and even the finance minister of a major country have turned to us for assistance as well.

 So who’s responsible?